Deportivo Hualgayoc: History

 Deportivo Hualgayoc was founded in 1992 in Hualgayoc, Cajamarca by local businessmen and farmers.
 The team was very successful at a local level where it was either the district's champion or runner-up from 1992 to 1997.
 It reached the Provincial Stage for the first time in 1996.
 For financial reasons the club stopped competing after the 1997 season.
 In 2014, Napoleón Gil Gálvez, who was the club's first treasurer and now the current club president, became the mayor of Hualgayoc and promised to bring professional football to the district.

 The club came back to competition led by Erick Torres in 2015 when it won the district and provincial tournaments in Hualgayoc.
 It became champion of the Departamental Stage to reach the Copa Perú national stage for the first time in its history.
 The club won the first leg against Cristal Tumbes 2–0 but lost 0–5 on the second leg and was eliminated from the tournament.

 In 2016 with Torres still as coach it started its campaign from the Provincial Stage because of the previous year's performance.
 Deportivo Hualgayoc once more won both the Provincial and Departamental Stages to reach the National Stage for the second consecutive time in its history.
 The club reached La Finalísima or Final group stage after defeating Club José María Arguedas and EGB Tacna Heroica in the Round of 16 and quarterfinals respectively.
-Hualgayoc tied its first game against the eventual winner Sport Rosario 1–1 and then surprisingly defeated Racing de Huamanchuco by 4–1 to reach the last match date as the favorite to win the tournament.
+Hualgayoc tied its first game against the eventual winner Sport Rosario 1–1 and then surprisingly defeated Racing de Huamachuco by 4–1 to reach the last match date as the favorite to win the tournament.
 The club lost against Binacional 0–1 and finished the tournament as runner-up after Sport Rosario defeated Racing de Huamanchuco 2–1 and thus gained the right to play in the 2017 Peruvian Segunda División.